Legal issues in airsoft: France

 Visible transportation of replica firearms in public areas is forbidden.
 They must be covered with something like a firearm case.
-Land owner's permission is needed to play airsoft in any area.
-An orange marking on the tip is not needed.
+The land owner's permission is needed to play airsoft in any area.
+An orange marking on the tip is unneeded.

-Minors (under 18) can only buy airsoft guns that are under 0.08 joules in power.
-Airsoft guns may only have a muzzle energy under two joules (464 fps with 0.2g bb's), otherwise they are no longer qualified as airsoft replicas but firearms and owners should follow the French weapons law (dated 2013).
+Minors (under 18) can only buy airsoft guns that are under 0.08 J in power.
+Airsoft guns may only have a muzzle energy under 2 J (464 fps with 0.2g BBs), otherwise they are no longer qualified as airsoft replicas but firearms, and owners must follow the French weapons law (dated 2013).

 Germany

-Airsoft guns under 0.5 joules are deemed to be toy guns and can be used by all people above the age of 14.
-Some shops do still require a legal guardian to be in attendance and give permission when buying a <0.5 joule airsoft gun, however most shops sell these toy guns to anybody above the age of 14.
-In addition, they must not be carried in public as they can be authentic looking weapons.

-If the muzzle energy is between 0.5 and 7.5 joules, Airsoft guns are no longer seen as toy guns.
-In that case, they are treated as air rifles, the minimum age for purchasing and / or using an airsoft gun is 18 years.
-These guns need a special marking, the so-called "F in a pentagon" and have to be not able to shoot fully automatically, otherwise they are illegal to possess.
+Airsoft guns under 0,5J are deemed toy guns and can be used by all people above the age of 14.
+Some shops require a legal guardian to be present and give permission when buying such guns, however most shops sell them to anybody above the age of 14.
+In addition, they must not be carried in public as they can resemble firearms.
+Airsoft guns with a muzzle energy between 0.5 and 7.5 J are treated as air rifles, and the minimum age for purchasing or using them is 18 years.
+These guns need a special marking, the so-called "F in a pentagon", and must be incapable of fully automatic fire, otherwise they are illegal to possess.

-The trade and possession of Airsoft guns is otherwise mainly unrestricted, but transportation is permitted only in a closed container.
-Transportation of toys with a weapon like look requires a locked container.
-The shoot or ready access port is permitted only on a closed private property and if this doesn't disturb any other people.
+The trade and possession of airsoft guns is otherwise mainly unrestricted, but transportation is permitted only in a closed container.
+Transportation of toys that resemble weapons requires a locked container.
+The shoot or ready access port is permitted only on closed private property and if this does not disturb other people.

-The possession of lasers and lamps mounted on airsoft guns is illegal.
+In Germany, the possession of lasers and flashlights mounted on airsoft guns is illegal.
 The possession of a device that is intended to be mounted on a gun and project light in any form in front of the muzzle is illegal.
-A violation constitutes an offense.

 Greece

 Airsoft is basically an underground sport in Greece because the law is unclear.
 According to the law, airsoft guns fall into the same general category as air guns, which are not real firearms, and are free to be purchased from specialized shops.

-It is prohibited to have any replica gun in public sight.
-This is treated similarly to illegal possession of a real firearm.
+It is prohibited to have any replica gun in public.
+This is treated similarly to illegal possession of real firearms.